NiBuch/infosec-careers/interview_questions/tech_screen_questions.md

 Remember that each digit in the permissions corresponds to the `owner`, `group`, and `all users` groups in Linux.
 The individual numbers are the decimal representation of the permissions granted to that user group, where 'Read', 'Write', and 'Execute' correspond to the high-order, middle, and low-order bits, respectively.
+Tools like [chmod-calculator.com](http://chmod-calculator.com/) can help you figure out what privileges different permission values grant.

    For `chmod 765`:
    - `owner` has permissions `7`, or Read, Write, and Execute
    - `group` has permissions `6`, or Read and Write
    - `all users` have permissions `5`, or Read and Execute